Skip to main content

 Plain Radiography Principles

-Comprehensive guide to plain radiography principles including physics, image formation, systematic interpretation approach, and radiation safety for orthopaedic surgeons.
+Comprehensive guide to plain radiography principles including X-ray production physics, image formation, systematic interpretation approaches, radiation safety, and quality optimisation for orthopaedic fellowship exam preparation.

 Very High Yield